 Understanding Addiction and Its Impact on Marriage

-Substance abuse, a shadow that can loom over a marriage, often intensifies underlying issues, escalating conflicts and eroding trust.
-Spouse’s substance abuse is not just about the addiction itself; it’s about the emotional chaos it wreaks on families, the stress it injects into every conversation, and the danger it poses to everyone involved.
-By addressing substance abuse issues, couples can work towards rebuilding trust and healing their relationship.
+Addiction affects marriages by casting a shadow that intensifies underlying issues, escalates conflicts, and erodes trust.
+A spouse’s substance abuse isn’t just about the addiction itself; it involves the emotional chaos it creates within families, the stress it injects into every conversation, and the danger it poses to everyone involved.
+By addressing how addiction affects their relationship, couples can work towards rebuilding trust and healing together.

 Defining Substance Abuse and Addiction